 On this device, both the recovery button and the dev-switch have been virtualized.

-To invoke Recovery mode, you hold down the ESC and Refresh keys and briefly hold the Power button (if you hit it too fast it won't work).
+To invoke Recovery mode, you hold down the ESC and Refresh (F3) keys and press the Power button for at least 200ms (until the keyboard backlight comes on).
+If you don't hold it for long enough, then it won't work.

 Dev-mode works the same as always: It will show the scary boot screen and you need to press Ctrl-D or wait 30 seconds to continue booting.